act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 ## Assumptions

+- This rule assumes that there is exactly one [main block of content][] inside each [HTML web page][].
+- This rule assumes that [Success Criterion 2.4.1: Bypass blocks][sc241] only requires a way to skip repeated content located before the primary content of the page.
+If repeated content after the primary content, or non-repeated content before the primary content, needs to be skipped, this rule may pass while [Success Criterion 2.4.1: Bypass blocks][sc241] is not satisfied.
 - This rule assumes that the mean to bypass blocks is included in the content of the [HTML web page][].
 For example, server side scripting can provide a functionality similar to [Block of content is expandable and collapsible][] by serving a modified version of the page; in which case this rule would fail but [Success Criterion 2.4.1: Bypass blocks][sc241] could nonetheless be satisfied.
 - This rule assumes that `frame` and `frameset` elements are not used, given that they are deprecated in HTML5.
 They can be used to organize content as per [H70: Using frame elements to group blocks of repeated material](https://www.w3.org/WAI/WCAG21/Techniques/html/H70) and [H64: Using the title attribute of the frame and iframe elements](https://www.w3.org/WAI/WCAG21/Techniques/html/H64), in which case this rule would fail but [Success Criterion 2.4.1: Bypass blocks][sc241] could nonetheless be satisfied.